Next: Resonance

 and the fast mode respectively.

-We may interpret as a mode of oscillation where
+as a mode of oscillation where

 the two masses oscillate with exactly the same phase, and